bashrc2/epicyon/README.md

 Subsequently **Bob** could change the stored capabilities for **Alice** in their database, giving the new object a different id.
 This could be sent back to **Alice**, perhaps as another **follow Accept** activity with attached capabilities.
 This could then change the way in which **Alice** can interact with **Bob**, for example by adding or removing the ability to like or reply to posts.

-Object capabilities can be strictly enforced by adding the **--ocap** option when running the daemon.
+Object capabilities can be strictly enforced by adding the **--ocap** option when running the server.
 The only activities which it is not enforced upon are **Follow** and **Accept**.
 Anyone can create a follow request or accept updated capabilities.

 ## Object capabilities adversaries